towkir/devfinder/README.md

 ```

-Runs the app in the development mode
+Run the app in the development mode:
 ```
 npm run start
 ```

-Builds the app for production to the `build` folder
+Build the app for production to the `build` folder:
 ```
 npm run build
 ```